 If one of the unbelievers invites you and you want to go, eat anything that is set before you without asking questions for conscience' sake.
 But if anyone says to you, "This is meat sacrificed to idols," do not eat it, for the sake of the one who informed you, and for conscience' sake; I mean not your own conscience, but the other man's; for why is my freedom judged by another's conscience?
-(1Co 10:27-29 NAU)
+(1Corinthians 10:27-29)

-For me and my house?
-We see the label and the one informing us.
+As for me and my house?
 We’ll try to avoid Halal labeled meats as best as we can and express to the owners of the places where we shop that we will not buy that meat.
-We who are a majority ought to have some sway in the matter, don’t you think?
+We who are a majority ought to have some sway in the matter—if we voice our concern—don’t you think?

 ©2015, Dr Steven Bydeley, a man.

 All publishing rights reserved.
 Permission is herewith granted to reprint this article for personal use and to link or refer to it; however, no commercial re-publishing of the material in this article is permitted without prior written consent.

 Steven is the author of Fathered by God and with his wife Dianne, co-author of Dream Dreams and Dreams the Heal and Counsel.
 He has been a guest on the Miracle Channel, Trinity Television, and Crossroads Communication, and have taught internationally on various topics.